Jamie Gomez, Ph.D.

 Hydrogen • SAF • Power-to-Liquids | Go / No-Go Decisions • Capital Risk

-Insight Quantix is a founder-led analytical portfolio focused on hydrogen, SAF, and electrolyzer economics.
-This site archives public, decision-grade analyses with emphasis on delivered-cost assumptions, utilization sensitivities, and policy-tier risks.
+Insight Quantix is a founder-led analytical studio focused on hydrogen, SAF, and electrolyzer economics.
+Public, decision-grade analyses emphasize:

 Hydrogen Production

-- At what utilization does a project become uneconomic?
+- At what utilization threshold does the asset become structurally unfinanceable?

 - Credit-tier cliff risk from matching strategy assumptions